External Ids for MTA1 Gene

 GeneCards Summary for MTA1 Gene

 MTA1 (Metastasis Associated 1) is a Protein Coding gene.
-Diseases associated with MTA1 include esophageal cancer and breast cancer.
+Diseases associated with MTA1 include Esophageal Cancer and Breast Cancer.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is RERE.

 UniProtKB/Swiss-Prot for MTA1 Gene